ZJerry/VAE-BN/README.md

    The code has been organized in four parts:

-   *The training of deep models;
+   * The training of CVAE models
-   *Craft attacks;
+   * Craft attacks
-   *Make the Bayesian network to detection and diagnosis;
+   * Make the Bayesian network to detection and diagnosis
-   *Use the reclassification module to make the reform and reclassificaion.
+   * Use the reclassification module to make the reform and reclassificaion

 ## Train CVAE models